Glasner's problem for Polish groups with metrizable universal minimal flow: Comments and questions

 \subsection{Acknowledgements}

-I am grateful to Ita\"i Ben Yaacov for his reference to \cite{BenYaacov16a} and his explanations regarding it; to Julien Melleray for the references regarding simplicity of automorphism groups; to Todor Tsankov for making even simpler the original proof of Theorem \ref{th:UMDF}, for his references and explanations regarding \cite{Tsankov12}, and for the comment of Section \ref{subsection:comments} regarding $\mathrm{SL}(3, \mathbb Z)$.
+I am grateful to Ita\"i Ben Yaacov for his reference to \cite{BenYaacov16a} and his explanations regarding it; to Julien Melleray for the references regarding simplicity of automorphism groups; to Todor Tsankov for making even simpler the original proof of Theorem \ref{th:UMDF}, for his references and explanations regarding \cite{Tsankov12}, and for the comment of Section \ref{subsection:comments} regarding $\mathrm{SL}(3, \mathbb Z)$; and finally to the anonymous referee for her/his suggestions and comments, which substantially improved the clarity of the paper.